chrisvogt/gatsby-theme-chrisvogt/theme/README.md

 }
 ```

-See the [example config](/example/gatsby-config.js) to see the available site metadata fields.
+Review the [example config](/example/gatsby-config.js) for the available site metadata fields.

 ## Copyright & License